nicopradi/AlgoNashEquilibrium/README.md

-# Project Title

-Heuristic algorithms to find market equilibria in oligopolies.
+# Master Project: Heuristic algorithms to find market equilibria in oligopolies.

 Project developed within the scope of a Master's project at EPFL.

 ## Getting Started